Mike Bagley

-Mike Bagley is an American motorsports commentator who works for the Motor Racing Network.
-He is the secondary turn announcer for MRN and has worked for the radio network since 1992 and became a turn announcer in 1998.
+Michael Bagley is an American motorsports commentator who works for the Motor Racing Network.
+As of the 2025 season, he is the lead commentator for MRN after serving as a turn announcer from 1998 to 2024.
+He has worked for the radio network since 1992, becoming a turn announcer in 1998.
 Since 2008, Bagley has been a co-host of the nationally syndicated Sirius XM show The Morning Drive on Sirius XM NASCAR Radio.

 Early years

 Born in Salisbury, Maryland, Bagley grew up listening to NASCAR races on MRN radio and developed a fascination with the race lap-by-lap calls, "so much so that I used to have a box of Matchbox cars.
 We had a shag rug in the den and every Sunday I'd plug the radio in, set it on the floor and mat down the rug in the shape of whatever track they were racing at.
 I would move my Matchbox cars around that makeshift track listening to Barney Hall, Eli Gold, Mike Joy, Jerry Punch, and Ned Jarrett; and became fascinated with NASCAR.
 At the same time, I also became fascinated with radio.
 I used to hang out at a local station and watch the DJ behind the booth."